 Photo by Grétar Skúlason

 Langisjór might be isolated, but Lake Elliðavatn certainly is not.
 The lake is located on the outskirts of Iceland’s capital, Reykjavík, its outlets forming the rivers Elliðaár, which zig-zag through the city’s east side.
-The lake is a very popular for fishing as it does not require long drives to get there.
+The lake is very popular for fishing as it does not require long drives to get there.

 The eastern shores of the lake are a part of the Heiðmörk nature reserve, a favourite amongst locals.
 Heiðmörk's most notable features are Rauðhólar (‘Red Hills'), which are the remnants of a cluster of pseudocraters that were formed 5,000 years ago.